Arceus30/PlacementPrep/NodeJS/NodeJS.md

 # NodeJS

--   WHILE SHARING: delete the node_modules folder and share the rest of the files of the project
+-   WHILE SHARING: delete the node_modules folder and share the rest of the files of the project or add node_modules in the .gitignore file
 -   use `npm install` to install all the necessary dependencies
 -   npm: Node Package Manager is used to manage node packages utilised by the program
 -   DOM/UI related functions like alert(), prompt(), etc works only in browser and not in nodeJS